Nau3D/bridging-the-gap-between-real-and-synthetic-traffic-sign-datasets/README.md

 | GTSRB | $99.70$    | $\mathbf{99.80}$   |
 | BTSC  | $99.36$    | $\mathbf{99.76}$   |

 The result for GTSRB shows a considerable improvment compared to the previous merged version, being very close to Haloi's result [3] with a single model having a quarter the number of parameters.
-Regarding BTSC, the result surpasses the result in [4] (previous state of the art with an accuracy of $99.71$, classifying correctly 2514 out of 2520 images in the testset.
+Regarding BTSC, the result surpasses the result in [4] (best result reported so far for BTSC with an accuracy of $99.71$), classifying correctly 2514 out of 2520 images in the testset.

 ## Refs

 [1] Luo, H., Kong, Q., and Wu, F. (2018).
 Traffic sign image synthesis with generative adversarial networks.
 In 2018 24th International Conference on Pattern Recognition (ICPR), pages 2540–2545.

 [2] Spata, D., Horn, D., and Houben, S. (2019).
 Generation of natural traffic sign images using domain translation with cycle-consistent generative adversarial networks.
 In 2019 IEEE Intelligent Vehicles Symposium
 (IV), pages 702–708.

 [3] Haloi, M. (2015).
 Traffic sign classification using deep inception based convolutional networks, [arxiv](https://arxiv.org/abs/1511.02992])